evenevan/serverless-discord-bot/README.md

 You need wrangler to use this bot.
 Install via "npm i wrangler -g"

-"npm run start" for local testing
+"npm run dev" for local testing (use ngrok or similar to route localhost)

-"npm run deploy" to deploy to Cloudflare
+"npm run publish" to deploy to Cloudflare Workers